ToddButler93/dodges-domain/docs/guide-install-setup.md

 ![](/img/install/steam-properties.png)

 Select the `Local files` tab and click the `Verify integrity of game files...` button.
-This will redownload the missing files you just deleted from the base game via steam.
+This will re-download the missing files you just deleted from the base game via steam.

 ![](/img/install/steam-local-files.png)